mchughmatthew/mchughmatthew.github.io/PROJECT-NOTES.md

 └─ workshop-metalwork.html  single combined steel + copper gallery
 ```

+### Adding photos (automated)

+The `workshop-photo-intake` Cowork skill handles the whole intake: give it
+new photos and the category, and it resizes to web size, names files as the
+next numbers in the category's sequence, drafts captions and alt text from
+the photos themselves, inserts the figure blocks into the right page, and
+runs the lint.
+Corrections to its caption guesses happen in the GitHub
+Desktop review.
+The manual conventions below are what the skill implements.

 ### Image folder and naming

 All Workshop photos live in `images/workshop/`.
 Galleries expect sequential,